-Don't forget to bring your appetite when you head to Utsav.
+If you're in the mood for something different, bring your appetite to Utsav.
 This reasonably priced Indian establishment is a comfortable place to bring kids.
-The all-you-can-eat lunch buffet is a great option for families who want to try lots of different things without having to order a bunch of different entrees.
+An all-you-can-eat lunch buffet is a great option for families who want to try lots of different things without having to order a bunch of different entrees.

 Prefer to walk and eat?
 Grab a quick bite at one of the many food trucks near Rock Center.
 Photo by Marianne O'Leary via Flickr

 Yes, you'll find hot dog vendors on every corner, but head over to West 50th Street just across Sixth Avenue from Rockefeller Center to find a bevy of vendors each weekday, serving the many Midtown office workers.
-The options tend to rotate, but you'll find a good variety that usually includes Thai, tacos, sometimes one of the lobster roll spots, Indian, Halal, and more.
+The options tend to rotate, but you'll find a good variety that usually includes Thai, tacos, lobster rolls, Indian, Halal, and more.

 There's almost always a line at Magnolia Bakery, but it moves quickly and it's worth the short wait!
 Photo courtesy of the bakery

 Take one (or a few) of these famed cupcakes to-go.
 Magnolia makes a great post-ice skating treat.
 Choose from one of its freshly-baked cupcakes topped with a trademarked swirl of buttercream, or grab a cup of its famous banana pudding, double-fudge brownies, cookies, or cheesecakes.